wisechengyi/wisechengyi.github.io/pages/blog.md

 ## How not to do monorepo
 -------------------------

-Among the tech scenes, monorepo isn't a foreign concept.
-For folks who are not familiar with it, ChatGPT listed the following points as the benefits of a monorepo, which all I agree.
+Among the tech scenes, monorepo is not a foreign concept.
+It is used in major tech companies such as Google, Facebook, Uber, etc. For folks who are not familiar with it, ChatGPT listed the following points as the benefits of a monorepo, which all I agree.

 1. **Code Sharing and Reusability:**
    - All code is in one place, making it easier for teams to share and reuse code across projects.